MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 ### Base Game Versioning

-Resource pack and behavior pack folder names in world templates must be **10 characters or shorter**.
-This is due to an issue on Xbox where long paths may cause resource or behavior packs to not load properly.
-We suggest using an acronym of the contents title for folder names.

 > [!WARNING]
 > With the release of `1.18`, templates created with base game version `1.17.4` or earlier will be updated with the new world generation tool and may break content when building new maps based upon that template.